 The great citadel has a very long history, took part in many wars but no one was able to captured it by a brutal force.
-A huge number of times the originally construction of Narikala Fortress was changed.
+A huge number of times the original construction of Narikala Fortress was changed.
 Once it was destroyed, once was rebuilt but each time the nature of demolitions were different as were different nations that left their own historical mark living over its stone walls.

 What it looks like now?

-Church of St. Nicholas (12th century) which based inside the castle on the lower level could be an interesting place to visit if you are surely fan of old cathedrals.
-The inwards of church are splendidly decorated with a bright frescoes illustrating Bible stories and Georgian legends.
+Church of St. Nicholas (12th century) which based inside the castle on the lower level could be an interesting place to visit if you are surely a fan of old cathedrals.
+The inwards of the church are splendidly decorated with a bright frescoes illustrating Bible stories and Georgian legends.

 Somehow or other, the fortress itself is an uniqueness artifact of the architectural heritage of Georgia.
 And archaic atmosphere of this place will evidently teleport its visitor to another time.